jakobbouchard/hestia-nginx-cache/readme.txt

 That's not a question, but okay!
 I don't have much experience with programming WordPress plugins, so the code might be shit at some places.
 I might refactor the plugin at some point, but for now it works.

 == Changelog ==

+= 1.1.0 =
+* Changed the way purges are done, so that they are done only once per post instead of 10+ times.
+* Hide password in frontend.

 = 1.0.0 =
 * Initial release.